albuch/sbt-dependency-check/README.md

-dependencyCheckArtifactoryAnalyzerUrl | The Artifactory server URL. | dependencyCheckArtifactoryAnalyzerUseProxy | Sets whether Artifactory should be accessed through a proxy or not. | false dependencyCheckArtifactoryAnalyzerParallelAnalysis | Sets whether the Artifactory analyzer should be run in parallel or not. | true dependencyCheckArtifactoryAnalyzerUsername | The user name (only used with API token) to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
-They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerApiToken | The API token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
-They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerBearerToken | The bearer token to connect to Artifactory instance |
+dependencyCheckArtifactoryAnalyzerUrl | The Artifactory server URL. | dependencyCheckArtifactoryAnalyzerUseProxy | Sets whether Artifactory should be accessed through a proxy or not. | false dependencyCheckArtifactoryAnalyzerParallelAnalysis | Sets whether the Artifactory analyzer should be run in parallel or not. | true dependencyCheckArtifactoryAnalyzerUsername | The user name (only used with API token) to connect to Artifactory instance. | dependencyCheckArtifactoryAnalyzerApiToken | The API token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
+They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerBearerToken | The bearer token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
+They can be added to `~/.sbt/<version>/global.sbt` file instead |

 #### Advanced Configuration
 The following properties can be configured in the plugin.
 However, they are less frequently changed.
 One exception may be the cvedUrl properties, which can be used to host a mirror of the NVD within an enterprise environment.